mikemaccana/nodejs-opencorporates/README.md

 The [OpenCorporates](http://opencorporates.com) API.

+## node 12 note

+OpenCorporates currently has an issue: their server is sending both a Content-Length header and a Transfer-Encoding: chunked header, which is a violation of the HTTP spec.

+node 12's HTTP client flags this error.
+We are currently awaiting a fic from OpenCorporates.

 ## Features

 This module includes all the normal features of the [OpenCorporates REST API](http://api.opencorporates.com/documentation/REST-API-introduction) and adds the following: